An American Hero

 We hope that this letter finds you healthy and strong.
 You have already seen adversity that most people do not bear in a lifetime, and we are sadly aware of the hardships you face.
 We are sending this letter to you in the hopes that our feelings of support may help you to bear these days.
 We want you to know that we, people all over the world, are fighting for you.
 We can gladly say that we are many.

 Your case has become a great symbol to all of us.
 It has bound us together in an awareness of our shared interests, shared responsibilities, and shared fate.
-There is much that we do not know, but irrespective of the truths of your particular case, your flag has become the standard of an indefatigable civil movement, straddling generations and borders, striving inexorably against the great injustices of our time, for which the injustices you suffer are the tragic emblem.
+Irrespective of the truths of your particular case, your flag has become the standard of an indefatigable civil movement, straddling generations and borders, striving inexorably against the great injustices of our time, for which the injustices you suffer are the tragic emblem.
 Your tenure in that small prison cell has reached across the world, moving many people, ushering a generation to awareness and action.
 Your name is on all our lips, and your face, for us, is an icon of moral courage.

 You stand accused of upholding justice when her bearers let her banner fall.
 You are accused of actions that no law should rightly prohibit while remaining law.
 When the law is turned against conscience and courage, it is turned against itself.
 Our society has lost its way.